simonecilli/algorithms/README.md

 ### Quick Sort

 * Complexity: O(n^2) - Expected O(n lg n) - Efficient in average
+* Comparison sort
 * Divide-and-conquer paradigm
+* Based on partition algorithm to split origina arrays in two based on a pivot value (see also Hoare algorithm)

 ## References